zaiisao/Documentation/en/Video/rate_call_android.md

 ## Implementation

-Before proceeding, ensure that you implement a basic video call or live broadcast in your project.
-See [Start a Call](../../en/Video/start_call_android.md)/[Start a Live Broadcast](../../en/Video/start_live_android.md) for details.
+Before proceeding, ensure that you implement a basic video call or live interactive video streaming in your project.
+See [Start a Call](../../en/Video/start_call_android.md)/[Start Live Interactive Video Streaming](../../en/Video/start_live_android.md) for details.

 To rate a call: